M-Bohram/M-Bohram/README.md

 ### Glad to see you here!

-I’m a Sr. DevOps Engineer with 2 years of experience and a Software Engineer with over 4 years of experience.
+I’m a DevOps Engineer with almost 3 years of experience which is equivalent to even more and a Software Engineer with over 5 years of experience.

 I am interested in architecting, developing and deploying applications using different platforms and technologies.

-Currently, I am a Web Nanodegree Lead @ Udacity, teaching and instructing students about backend and frontend technologies.
+Currently, a Web Nanodegree Lead @ Udacity, teaching and instructing students about Cloud, frontend and backend technologies.

-Also, as a DevOps Engineer in which I follow the principles, tools, and best practices of DevOps Engineering and cutting edge technologies to speed up the Software delivery and making the systems more reliable, secure and performant.
+Also, as a DevOps Engineer III @ Certifaction and a Cloud Mentor @ Udacity, I follow the principles, tools, and best practices of DevOps Engineering and cutting edge technologies to speed up the Software delivery and making the systems more reliable, secure and performant.

 <br/>